MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format-portal.md

 ## Connect to the Azure Quantum service

-Next, use an `AzureQuantumProvider` constructor to create a `provider` object that connects to your Azure Quantum workspace.
+Next, use an `AzureQuantumService` constructor to create a `service` object that connects to your Azure Quantum workspace.
 Add a new cell, but don't run it yet, with the following code:

 ```python
 service = AzureQuantumService(